semaphoreci/semaphore/docs/docs/reference/pipeline-yaml.md

 According to the specified rules, only the `Staging` promotion of the `promotions` list can be auto-promoted – this depends on the rules of the two items of the `auto_promote_on` list.
 However, the `prod` promotion of the `promotions` list has no `auto_promote_on` property so there is no way it can be auto-promoted.

 So, if the pipeline finishes with a `passed` result and the branch name contains the word `master`, then the `p1.yml` pipeline file will be auto-promoted.
-The same will happen if the the pipeline finishes with a `failed` result.
-The `result_reason` is `malformed` and the branch name contains the `v2` sequence of characters followed by at least one more character, because a `.` character in a Perl Compatible Regular Expression means one or more characters.
+The same will happen if the pipeline finishes with a `failed` result.
+The `result_reason` is `malformed` and the branch name contains the `v2` sequence of characters followed by at least one more character because a `.` character in a Perl Compatible Regular Expression means one or more characters.

 The contents of `p1.yml` are as follows: